31 March 2023

 aws iotwireless send-data-to-wireless-device --id --transmit-mode 0 --payload-data "a2FyaW5hCg==" --wireless-metadata "Sidewalk={Seq=,MessageType=CUSTOM_COMMAND_ID_NOTIFY}"

-Example of successful test
+Example of a successful test

 The prerequisites are the following: